Wanyuxiang-code/obsidian_notes/Ethical_Class/Ethics review.md

 1. Domain: concerns rights related to the distribution of goods
 2. Moral theories to apply
    1. Utilitarianism
-      1. A distribution of goods D is just if and only if D would beacuse as high a utility as any alternative distributions(关注是否能把utility最大化)
+      1. A distribution of goods D is just if and only if D would because as high a utility as any alternative distributions(关注是否能把utility最大化)
       2. Problem:
          Utilitarianism seems to justify the inequitable justice models
          Against: The diminishing marginal utility of goods